adam-poulton/slashdiablo-maphack/CONTEXT.md

 **Kind**:
-What a catalogue calls itself where a kind of source is asked for: "unique", and later a word each for the set items, the runewords, the recipes, the bases and the affixes.
+What a catalogue calls itself where a kind of source is asked for: "unique", "set item", "set bonus", "runeword" and "recipe", and later a word each for the bases and the affixes.
 The catalogue owns the word; the stat index only ever compares it, which is what keeps the index ignorant of every kind there is.
 _Avoid_: type, category, class

+**Heading**:
+What a catalogue gathers its sources under where it has something to gather them by: the recipes are gathered under what they make and, where that says less, under what they do.
+A heading is the catalogue's, not the panel's, so a panel that shows one and a search that reads one agree without arranging anything for themselves.
+The list a panel draws it into calls the row a group, which is that class's own word for a row that folds and not a second word for this.
+_Avoid_: group, category, section

+**Note**:
+Something a source does that no stat line words, because the game shows it in the shape of the item instead: the sockets a recipe adds, the levels it costs, the conditions it is only allowed under.
+Read into words by the catalogue, and drawn after the stat lines.
+_Avoid_: remark, detail, extra

 **Entry**:
 One source as the stat index holds it: the kind that registered it, the search